charliecalvert/CloudNotes/Assignments/Docker/DockerFile.md

 - Directory name
 - Branch

 Make sure you include both your **build** and **reset** scripts when you push your code (not your docker image) to GitHub.
-(We push the Docker image to the DockerHub and our DockerFile and associated scripts to GitHub.)
+Remember: we push the Docker image to the DockerHub and our DockerFile and associated scripts to GitHub.

 ## Docker Daemon Logs